 For Seniors: Set Up a Windows Internet Connection

-Click Network and Sharing Center.
+Click Network and Internet.

-Click the Set Up a New Connection or Network link.
+In the resulting Network and Sharing Center window, click the Set Up a New Connection or Network link.

-Click Next to accept the default option of creating a new Internet connection.
+In the Choose a Connection Option window, click Next to accept the default option of creating a new Internet connection.

 If you are already connected to the Internet, a window appears; click Set Up A New Connection Anyway.

-Enter your username, password, and connection name (if you want to assign one) and then click Connect.
+In the resulting dialog box, enter your username, password, and connection name (if you want to assign one) and then click Connect.

 Windows detects the connection automatically, and the Network and Sharing Center appears with your connection listed.

 In many cases, if you have a disc from your ISP, you don't need to follow the preceding steps.
 Just pop that DVD into your DVD-ROM drive, and in no time, a window appears that gives you the steps to follow to get set up.